Uemerson/go-roadmap/going-deeper/context/README.md

 In this example, we create a context with a deadline of 2 seconds using `context.WithDeadline()`.
 The `performTask` goroutine waits for the context to be canceled or for the deadline to be exceeded.
 After 3 seconds, we let the program exit, triggering the deadline exceeded error.

+# Context in HTTP Requests

+Context plays a vital role in managing HTTP requests in Go.
+It allows you to control request cancellation, timeouts, and pass important values to downstream handlers.

+## Using Context in HTTP Requests

+[In this example](./examples/), we make an HTTP request with a custom context and handle timeouts.

+In this example, we create a context with a timeout of 2 seconds using `context.WithTimeout()`.
+We then create an HTTP request with the custom context using `http.NewRequestWithContext()`.
+The context ensures that if the request takes longer than the specified timeout, it will be canceled.

 # Reference(s)

 [The Complete Guide to Context in Golang: Efficient Concurrency Management](https://medium.com/@jamal.kaksouri/the-complete-guide-to-context-in-golang-efficient-concurrency-management-43d722f6eaea)